ansengarvin/kilocal/docs/api_basic_list.md

 * /users/{id}/days/{date}
     * GET (all information for a users' day)

+### Day Entries
+All of these operations are authenticated and will take the user's ID from the token.

+* /days
+    * POST
+        * Creates a new day with the given date.

+* /days/{date}
+    * GET (get a single day)
+        * Creates a new day if the day doesn't already exist.

+* /days/{date}/food
+    * POST
+        * Adds a non-recipe calorie entry into the user's day.
+        * Creates day if does not exist.

+* /days/{date}/food/{food_id}
+    * DELETE
+        * Deletes the food item from the day.

+* /days/{date}/recipes
+    * POST
+        * Adds a recipe from the user's list of recipes into the day.
+        * Returns the ID of the recipe-day entry
+        * Creates day if does not exist

+* /days/{date}/recipes/{day_recipe_id}
+    * DELETE
+        * Deletes the recipe from the day.
+        * Requires the id of the day_recipes table, NOT the recipe itself.

 ### Recipes
 * /recipes
     * POST (post a new recipe to a user's book)